 Our Rating: Always on Thursdays

-Tagged: Always on Thursdays, Antonio Park, Asian, Black Angus, Brunch, Butterfly Sebring, Chalkboard Menu, Fish, Granita, Japanese, Japanese Flounder, Kimchi, Korean, Late Night, Lunch Menu, Maki, Montreal, Nigiri, Organic, Park, Prawns, Private Imports, Red Bean, Reservations Needed, Sashimi, Scallops, Surf and Turf, Sushi, Tasting Menu, Teriyaki, Victoria, Westmount, Wild Japanese Sea Bass, wine
+Tagged: 378 Ave Victoria, Antonio Park, Asian, Black Angus, Brunch, Butterfly Sebring, Chalkboard Menu, Fish, Granita, H3Z 2N4, Japanese, Japanese Flounder, Kimchi, Korean, Late Night, Lunch Menu, Maki, Montreal, Montreal Food, Montreal Sushi, Nigiri, Organic, Park, Park Lunch, Park Montreal, Park Montreal Restaurant, Park Restaurant, Park Westmount, Prawns, Private Imports, Red Bean, Reservations Needed, Sashimi, Scallops, Surf and Turf, Sushi, Tasting Menu, Teriyaki, Victoria, Victoria Park, Westmount, Wild Japanese Sea Bass, wine